liteseed/documentation/src/content/docs/references/glossary.md

 ## Stake

-Tokens deposited by a bundler into an AO smart contract as collateral to participate in the Liteseed Network; higher stakes increase selection probability.
+Tokens deposited by a bundler into an ao smart contract as collateral to participate in the Liteseed Network; higher stakes increase selection probability.

 ## Storage Endowment